Indicaza/shard-notes/shard/Game_Mechanics/Crafting/Alchemy.md

 - **Explosions**: Some volatile mixtures might explode if crafted incorrectly.
 - **Harmful Vapors**: Failed concoctions can release vapors, potentially harming the alchemist.
 - **Adverse Effects**: Incorrectly brewed potions might have unintended side effects when consumed.

-## **Conclusion**

-Alchemy in "The Shard" offers a deep and rewarding crafting experience.
-Players are encouraged to experiment, learn, and master the art, producing a range of items that can aid in their journey through the dynamic world.